anythingcodes/gdi-es6-javascript/README.md

 - All CodePen solutions have a class of `solution solution__lesson-X` where X is the lesson number (1, 2, or 3) and are hidden from the slides by default.
 When you're ready to reveal solutions for a given class, uncomment out `display: inline;` in the `src/css/theme/source/gdidarkblue.scss` file.
 Typically solutions are revealed after each lesson ends.

 ### How to Use Reveal.js Slides

+**Key Functions:**
+- Enter speaker view by pressing `s`
+- View PDF/print mode by going to `http://yourslidesurl/?print-pdf`

+**Additional Info:**

 Please read our slide creation guidelines in [the wiki](https://github.com/girldevelopit/gdi-slides-template/wiki).
-Be sure to make your course's content as reusable as possible -- remove any information about yourself or your chapter.
+Be sure to make your course's content as reusable as possible &mdash; remove any information about yourself or your chapter.